patrykcieslak/stonefish/README.md

 ### Change log

+*Version 1.0*
+- Fully GPU-based simulation of mechanical scanning imaging sonar (MSIS)
+- Improvements in all sonar simulations
+- Significant improvement to DVL performance when heightfield terrain is used
+- Hightfield terrain now supports 16 bit heightmaps
+- New syntax for loading ocean and atmosphere definitons using the XML parser
+- New, complete, beautiful documentation generated with Sphinx

 *Version 0.9*
 - Moved to the OpenGL 4.3 functionality (compute shaders)
 - Complete rewrite of the ocean/underwater rendering pipeline